-Formation and validity of contracts
+Formation and validity of contracts.

-- (a) an offer or the acceptance of an offer or any other matter that is material in the operation or formation of a contract may be expressed by means of information or record in electronic form or a data message; and - (b) the fact that a transaction is conducted in electronic form or that information or a record of the negotiation or formation of a contract is in electronic form does not affect its legal effect, validity or enforceability. - 20.
-Unless parties agree otherwise, an offer or the Electronic acceptance of an offer or any other matter that is expression of offer material to the operation or formation of a contract may be expressed by means of information, a data message or a record in electronic form, including by an activity in electronic form such as touching or clicking on an appropriately designated icon or place on the computer screen or otherwise communicating electronically in a manner that is intended to express the offer, acceptance or other matter.
+- 19. In the context of contract formation- - (a) an offer or the acceptance of an offer or any other matter that is material in the operation or formation of a contract may be expressed by means of information or record in electronic form or a data message; and

+- (b) the fact that a transaction is conducted in electronic form or that information or a record of the negotiation or formation of a contract is in electronic form does not affect its legal effect, validity or enforceability. - 20.
+Unless parties agree otherwise, an offer or the acceptance Electronic of an offer or any other matter that is material to the operation or formation of a contract may be expressed by means of information, a data message or a record in electronic form, including by an activity in electronic form such as touching or clicking on an appropriately designated icon or place on the computer screen or otherwise communicating electronically in a manner that is intended to express the offer, acceptance or other matter.